The Traveler Who Keeps Coming Back to Mexico

 - Turned away from a cenote for wearing the wrong sunscreen (fixed that on the next trip)

-- Healthcare IT professional by day — Mexico travel obsessive by every other waking moment
+- Tech professional by day — Mexico travel obsessive by every other waking moment

 What Scott Covers